Jimmy-s-Jams-Team/Nuclear-Evolution/README.md

 # Jam-Packed
-A pack originally though of by freedomtalesans
+A pack originally thought of by freedomtalesans